O'Sullivan leads final but argues with referee

 |Coverage: Watch live on BBC TV and Red Button with uninterrupted coverage on BBC iPlayer, the BBC Sport website and the BBC Sport app

-Ronnie O'Sullivan's accused referee Olivier Marteel of "looking for trouble" as the world number one took a 5-3 lead over Judd Trump in the World Championship final.
+Ronnie O'Sullivan accused referee Olivier Marteel of "looking for trouble" as the world number one took a 5-3 lead over Judd Trump in the World Championship final.

 The six-time champion appeared to be warned by the Belgian in the final frame of the session which Trump won.